yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 Still, it’s a cheap way of improving perceived framerates and bypassing CPU bottlenecks on any GPU vendor without driver or hardware restrictions.

 Here you can see native 30 FPS vs Lossless Scaling generating frames to 60 FPS videos on `The Legend of Zelda: Breath of the Wild`.
-Due to upload size and bandwidth limitations from your writer’s ISP, the encoding quality is just 1080p h.264 5Mbps.
-A refresh rate of 120Hz or higher is recommended.
+Due to upload size and bandwidth limitations from your writer’s ISP, we're using YouTube, which will limit the framerate to 60 FPS, losing detail on the 120 FPS framegen examples.

-{{< single-title-imgs
+{{< youtube v-U7GJYrY64 >}} {{< youtube XNBTxr6HBlA >}}

-    "Native 30 FPS vs Lossless Scalling (The Legend of Zelda: Breath of the Wild)" "./NONE30.mp4"
+Native 30 FPS vs Lossless Scalling generating frames with a 30 FPS base.
-    "./LS30.mp4"
-    >}}

 You can see with so little information, artifacts are common.
 Lossless Scaling doesn’t handle scene transitions.

-{{< single-title-imgs
+{{< youtube CG_e5yOnd9E >}} {{< youtube UpvdLJUtEis >}}

-    "Native 60 FPS vs Lossless Scalling (The Legend of Zelda: Breath of the Wild)" "./NONE60.mp4"
+Native 60 FPS vs Lossless Scalling generating frames with a 60 FPS base.
-    "./LS60.mp4"
-    >}}

 With more information to play with, Lossless Scaling does a better job.
 Scene transitions are still an issue.

 While the quality is not perfect, it’s a simple and harmless way of improving the experience on any hardware–especially on ~~ugly~~ 30 FPS games like the Pokémon series, or cinematic experiences like the Xenoblade saga.
 No double standards here.